Julian Gomez-Cambronero, PhD

 Organizing a grant-writing workshop

 Dr. Cambronero is the chair of the Professional Development Committee of the Society of Leukocyte Biology (SLB) whose mission is to provide educational opportunities for junior scientists and immunologists.
-He developed and organized the Annual Workshop on "How to Write Your First Research Grant" with advice for grad students and junior professors on grantsmanship for NIH grants, which was held in Kansas City, Mo., (September 2011) and in Maui, Hawaii (November 2012), Newport, Rhode Island (Ocotober 2014) and Salt Lake City, Utah (October 2014).
+He developed and organized the Annual Workshop on "How to Write Your First Research Grant" with advice for grad students and junior professors on grantsmanship for NIH grants, which was held in Kansas City, Mo., (September 2011), Maui, Hawaii (November 2012), Newport, Rhode Island (Ocotober 2014) and Salt Lake City, Utah (October 2014).

 Making science available to the general public

 Dr. Cambronero came up with the idea and designed el Paseo del Sistema Solar (A walk through the Solar System) in the City of Manzanares (Castilla-La Mancha, Spain).
 It is a scale model of the Solar System, where representations of the Sun and the planets have been positioned along a path throughout a public park, according to a scale that reduces the millions of miles in the cosmos down to yards in the park.
 The actual representations of the Sun and planets are spheres constructed of fiberglass, set within rectangular prisms or "monoliths" of oxidized steel, measuring about six feet tall each.
 The objective of the "Paseo del Sistema Solar" is for the visitor to gain an understanding and appreciation of the workings of the Solar System in a "hands-on," "walk-through" model.
 Dr. Cambronero wanted to make sure that science is explained and made available to the general public.
 He hopes this project particularly reaches the younger generations, encouraging them to become interested in the wonders of science.
 Visit http://www.paseodelsistemasolar.manzanares.es for more information.